-It affords a different view of sunset, which can be also quite magnificent.
-Known also as Bayside Plaza, this small walkable park has an unobstructed view of the bay and nearby islands.
-Also present are local families, boatmen and students.
-There are only a few tourists in the area but remember that this is in September, a low season so it might be different during high season (February – April).
+It offers a different view of the sunset, which is also quite magnificent.
+Known also as Bayside Plaza, this small, walkable park has an unobstructed view of the bay and nearby islands.
+Also present are local families, boatmen, and students.
+There are only a few tourists in the area but remember that this is in September, a low season, so it might be different during high season (February – April).

 4. For take-your-breath-away scenery, nothing can beat the Twin Lagoon.

 Colossal limestone cliffs greet you as you make your way inside this lagoon.
 There is a small passage to the Twin Lagoon and as soon as you get in, you will be surrounded by a spectacular wall of limestone rocks inhabited by plants, birds, and other creatures you’d rather not think about.
 However, you can’t keep a place this beautiful to yourself so expect to share it with other tourists and travelers.
 Some rain showers are a welcome treat while swimming inside this enchanting space.
 It would have been the perfect spot for introverts if not for yelling photographers and tour guides (who are, of course, just looking out for your safety).

 5. Get some needed respite and beach time at CYC Beach and Smith Beach.

 If you book an Ultimate Tour, CYC Beach and Smith Beach might be included in your island hopping trip.
 At this point, feast your eyes on the dramatic combo of white sand beach and towering rocks.
 Our cameras failed to capture this view, unfortunately.
 That’s a great reason for you to see it for yourself.